index

 Then there was a breeder in California, she wanted to have co-ownership, commitment to show him in Canada and in the USA, and wanted record of my previous Danes showings in Ontario, points and dates!! .. and .. despite the fact that she wanted $2500 US (about $3500 Canadian after ears cropping and shipping), yet she wanted the right to name the dog .. she would name my Dane!!!?

-..
-Sure I found several Great Dane pups for sale, but they were any thing but great.
+So, sure I found several Great Dane pups for sale, but they were any thing but great.
 In fact, while some were for sale for as little as US$700, others were for sale for $3000 and $3500 (US$) a pup, in fact some were for over US$4,500 and despite the $5,000 (CAN) a pup price, some of these expensive pups were not really great pups.
 Price isn't always indicative of quality.
-And as I said on the home page, sure I found many $800 or less American pups on the internet, but all the ones I examined were scams .. really poor quality, almost don't even look like Danes, and the pictures they advertize aren't their own dogs !!
+And as I said on the home page, sure I found many $800 or less American pups on the Internet, but all the ones I examined were scams .. really poor quality, almost don't even look like Danes, and the pictures they advertize aren't their own dogs !!
 Wow .. true!!

 Finally, I found a good pup in Texas, produced from an imported Dane line, not knowing at the time and until recently that I had one of the European imported founders of the line back in Ontario.

-Tracing their breeding record came up with an impressive origin of top quality imported French-African lines first imported to Canada and a great grandfather that was a Dane of mine in Ontario.
+Tracing their line record came up with an impressive origin of top quality imported French-African lines first imported to Canada and a great grandfather that was a Dane of mine in Ontario.
 I now know that for a fact, thanks to intenet search & Ontario Kennel records.
 It's a small world!

 The mother also comes from a great bloodline of champions as shown later.
 The two Danes are owned by an older couple, the man is disabled and on a wheel chair and the wife cares for him and as such they couldn't show them in competitions that would require extensive travel away from the isolated farm in a small town where they live; which I understand.
 However, they insisted on co-ownership and that I would breed him and give them a pup of his offspring before they sign off the sole ownership.

 Well, the pup was the biggest in the litter, but not just bigger; in fact they wanted to keep him for breeding and I talked them into selling him.
-He was 5 months old.
+He was about 6 months old.
 As I indicated, they insisted on co-ownership and expected me to breed him and they created a clause in the sales contract that he'll not become fully and solely owned by me unless I breed him and give them a pup of his off-spring.
 So, finally I have a quality Great Dane again.
 I named him Anubis, after the ancient Egyptian god with a "dog" head.

-This was how it all started, or restarted ..
+This was how it all started, or restarted ...
 I really just wanted to have another good Dane again, another "columbo" who was a great family member and a friend; never really thought of breeding at the time; then, with the hassle I had finding him - then seeing him develop so great and so quickly, a breeder asked me to use him as a stud.

 Then came the second part of the story, the female.
 I accidentally came across a female pup a family were keeping for breeding.
 I had Danes since my boyhood and she is in fact the most perfect female Dane pup I have ever seen in almost 3 decades of Dane experience and with the exception of Cleopatra and her Egyptian mother "Warda", I can confidently say, no other female Dane comes close.
 I had to talk him and his wife into selling her ..
 I had to make them an offer they couldn't refuse.
 If you visit the female's page you'll see what I mean.